BetterNowOrg/api-documentation/preface.md

 client.
 I'm sure there are other tools for other languages - feel free to submit a PR to add links for them.

-## "Summary" vs. "Full" representations
+## "Sub-resources"

-When resources are embedded in other resources (e.g. a list of projects embedded in an organisation), they will often be represented as "summarized" versions of the embedded resource.
-Summary representations will always include an `url` element that can be dereferenced to provide the full representation.
+When resources are related to other resources (e.g. a list of projects embedded in an organisation), they will be represented as a reference to an url that can be dereferenced to return a list of the embedded resources.
+Clients should prefer following the url included in the parent resource rather then constructing their own urls.

 ## Example Usage
 ```